redwarp/9-Patch-Resizer/README.md

 ## Roadmap

+- [ ] A proper "Settings" panel, to handle issues such as jpeg compression, etc etc...
 - [x] Command line support
 - [ ] A few optimisations
 - [x] Options to set the input density (if people wan't to downsize from hdpi and not from xdpi for instance)